gxingyu/dct/README.md

-# Graph Domain Adaptation via Diffusion Models
+# Learning Structure-Semantic  Evolution Trajectories for Graph Domain Adaptation
-This is the source code of "Graph Domain Adaptation via Diffusion Models"
+This is the source code of "Learning Structure-Semantic  Evolution Trajectories for Graph Domain Adaptation"

 # Abstract